Hanover-CS/HC17-SlatonBlickman-SeniorProject/README.md

 You can open the /basinDocs/index.html to view the documentation for this code or go to http://vault.hanover.edu/~blickmans15/services/basinDocs/ if you are on Hanover College's network.

+To run the unit tests, look for the green "Run" triangle at that top and switch from "app" to "basin in app."
+Hit "Run".
+The only class that can be unit tested in this manner is basinURL.
+Instrument tests for the UI through Espresso testing framework are in the works but were beyond the scope of the timeline for this project.

 Credit to Evan Miller for the basin logo.